JamiSmith/ShellInject/README.md

 # ShellInject

-ShellInject enhances the data transfer experience between ViewModels in .NET MAUI applications by leveraging Shell Navigation’s powerful features combined with robust Dependency Injection.
-By simplifying parameter passing, lifecycle management, and ViewModel interactions, ShellInject allows for more efficient and maintainable navigation, especially in applications with complex data flows or multi-page navigation structures.
+ShellInject simplifies navigation and data transfer between ViewModels in .NET MAUI applications by leveraging the power of Shell Navigation combined with robust Dependency Injection.
+This package eliminates the need to manually register routes or ViewModels in your services, as ShellInject automatically handles route registration and ViewModel bindings for you.

+With a single-line setup, ShellInject enhances maintainability and reduces boilerplate code, setting the BindingContext dynamically based on the ViewModelType property defined in XAML.
+This enables effortless parameter passing, lifecycle management, and seamless ViewModel interactions, making it ideal for applications with complex navigation flows or multi-page structures.

 ## Setup

 ### MauiProgram.cs
-To enable ShellInject and integrate its features into your app, add the following line of code in your `MauiProgram.cs` file after registering your app’s services and interfaces:
+To enable ShellInject and integrate its features into your app, add the `.UseShellInject()` line of code in your `MauiProgram.cs` file after registering your app’s services and interfaces:
 ```
  var builder = MauiApp.CreateBuilder();
- builder.UseShellInject();
+    builder
+        .UseMauiApp<App>()
+        .RegisterServices()
+        .UseShellInject();

+ return builder.Build();
 ```

+Note: For now, it is recommended to add the `.UseShellInject()` after all your services have been registered.

 ## Usage